 That said, while there are plenty of ways to pull in five grand per month from the comfort of your home, they aren’t going to happen overnight.

 And when you no longer have to drag yourself to the office every day to pay the bills, all that hard work will be worth it.

-Note: Income data for several jobs was drawn from Indeed’s salary database.
+Note: Income data for several jobs is drawn from Indeed’s salary database.

 1. Freelance your skills